awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 We will announce the deprecation of a given Kubernetes minor version at least 60 days before the end of support date\.
 Because of the Amazon EKS qualification and release process for new Kubernetes versions, the deprecation of a Kubernetes version on Amazon EKS will be on or after the date the Kubernetes project stops supporting the version upstream\.

-On the end of support date, Amazon EKS clusters running the deprecated version will begin to be automatically updated to the next Amazon EKS\-supported version of Kubernetes\.
-For example, if the deprecated version is 1\.14, clusters will eventually be automatically updated to version 1\.15\.
-If a cluster is automatically updated by Amazon EKS, you must update the version of your worker nodes after the update is complete\.
-For more information, see [Self\-managed worker node updates](update-workers.md)\.

-Kubernetes supports compatibility between the control plane and worker nodes for up to two minor versions, so 1\.15 workers will continue to operate when orchestrated by a 1\.17 control plane\.
+Kubernetes supports compatibility between the control plane and nodes for up to two minor versions, so 1\.15 nodes will continue to operate when orchestrated by a 1\.17 control plane\.
 For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/version-skew-policy/) in the Kubernetes documentation\.